surfstudio/flutter-otp-autofill/README.md

 ### Rules for sms

-1. Sms must contain the word `code` or it translation to ios supported localizations.
+1. Sms must contain the word `code` or its translation to iOS supported localizations.
-2. Must be only one digit sequence in sms.
+2. There must be only one digit sequence in the sms.

 ### iOS Testing